FAQs – Frequently Asked Questions

 How do members go about organising an event?

 Something like a get-together in a pub, a restaurant meal, or a walk, takes very little organising.
-Once you have been along to a club night and become a member, you would email details of your event to madeline, who co-ordinates the diary, with your contact phone no. or email address.
+Once you have been along to a club night and become a member, you would email details of your event to Madeline, who co-ordinates the diary, with your contact phone no. or email address.
 It would appear on The Group diary and then the calls would come in.
 Make sure you get members’ mobile numbers so that you can contact them on the day of the event if necessary.

 Do you have sports on the diary?

 We have had trips to Amsterdam, Budapest, Scotland, Prague, Bruges, Ireland, a Mediterranean cruise, Spain, Berlin, Turkey and camping in Sussex.
 All of these trips were organised by Group members.
-We now also have golfing holidays.

 How do I join?